Alicia-Sheng/Foodie-MobileAppVersion/README.md

 Here is the mobile app version of Foodie.
 Please check the web version here: https://github.com/Alicia-Sheng/Foodie-WebVersion.

+Please check the apollo server we are using here: https://github.com/L-Pang/React-Apollo-Server.

 ## Table of Contents

 - [Foodie](#Foodie)